ashtton/gengine/README.md

 **NOTICE:**\
 *Gengine is currently under heavy development, and even more features will be coming in the near future*\
-*Gengine's maven repository is currently private, If you are a game developer wishing to use **Gengine**, contact Gleeming#0001 on discord.*\
-*Gengin's android is also currently unusable, so for now Gengine is desktop only*\
 \
 \
 Welcome to [Gengine](http://github.com/GleemingKnight/gengine), a modern 2D game library supporting a multitude of features.\